 Dovetail joints have been used for centuries for building boxes, chests, drawers and other woodworking projects where the joints are not only visible but used as a design statement.
 Well-built dovetail joints need no mechanical fasteners (although modern joints use adhesives to help keep the joint from separating over time).
 Learn the various types of dovetail joints, plus methods for making these popular joints.

 01 of 05

-The most basic dovetail joint, the through dovetail is incredibly strong, and if properly constructed, really a thing of beauty.
+The most basic dovetail joint, the through dovetail, is incredibly strong, and if properly constructed really a thing of beauty.
 Cleanly-cut through dovetails have even, consistent angles and no gaps between the pins and tails when they are assembled.
-Of course, therein lies the rub, in that it takes some patience and skill to craft through dovetail joints by hand.
+Of course, therein lies the rub—it takes some patience and skill to craft through dovetail joints by hand.
 Fortunately, modern technology has made the task much easier than the traditional hand-cutting method.
 With a router, dovetailing bit and a dovetail jig, you can make nearly perfect dovetails in mere moments.
 Here are the keys to crafting a quality through dovetail on your woodworking projects.

 02 of 05